Ukrainian documentary 2000 Metres to Andriivka nominated for Writers Guild of America Award

 The film documents how soldiers of the 3rd Separate Assault Brigade fought to liberate the village.
 The filmmakers recorded every step of the operation.

-Chernov worked on the project with the FRONTLINE team and the Associated Press for nearly one and a half years.
-The team also included photographer Oleksandr Babenko and producers Michelle Mizner, who worked with Chernov on 20 Days in Mariupol and Raney Aronson-Rath.
+Chernov worked on the project with a team from Frontline and the Associated Press for nearly 18 months.
+The team also included photographer Oleksandr Babenko and producers Michelle Mizner, who worked with Chernov on 20 Days in Mariupol, and Raney Aronson-Rath.

 Support Ukrainska Pravda on Patreon!